privacyidea/privacyidea/doc/audit/index.rst

 Audit
 =====

-The systems provides a sophisticated audit log, that can be viewed in the WebUI.
+The systems provides a sophisticated audit log, which can be viewed in the WebUI.

 .. figure:: auditlog.png